-Mourning jewelry is jewelry traditionally worn when someone was in mourning.
-During the 16th through 18th-century memento mori jewelry was popular for mourning and it became even more popular after the death of Prince Albert.
-Queen Victoria remained in mourning until her passing in 1901, causing a revival of this type of jewelry.
-During the latter half of the 19th-century, they were of sombre design and black is the main used color.
-Materials used are typically black enamel, jet, onyx, human hair, glass, vulcanite and gutta-percha
+Mourning jewelry was traditionally worn by a person mourning a loved one.
+During the 16th through 18th-century memento mori jewelry was popular for mourning, becoming even more popular following the death of Prince Albert.
+Queen Victoria remained in mourning until her passing in 1901.
+Her exceedingly long mourning period caused a revival of mourning jewelry.
+During the latter half of the 19th-century, mourning jewels were of somber design with black as the primary color for any gemstones and enamel.
+Typical materials used were black enamel, jet, onyx, human hair, glass, vulcanite, and gutta-percha.

 Victorian Black Enamel and Gold Mourning Ring.